KWPN (AM): University of Oklahoma

-On September 26, 1922, the station signed on as WNAD in Norman.
+On September 26, 1922, the station signed on as sequentially assigned WNAD in Norman.
 It was owned by the University of Oklahoma, with its studios located in Science Hall.
 In the early days of broadcasting, several universities put non-commercial radio stations on the air as a service to students, faculty and the local community.
 From 1929 to 1941, WNAD broadcast on 1010 kilocycles and was required to go off the air at sunset.

 In 1941, when the North American Regional Broadcasting Agreement (NARBA) was enacted, the station moved to 640 kHz.
 Being lower on the dial gave WNAD a wider coverage area, though the station was still required to be off the air at night, to protect 50,000-watt clear channel KFI in Los Angeles (as AM radio waves travel further at night).

 Ownership changes

 In 1973, after the university put an FM station KGOU on the air, it decided to sell the AM station.
 WNAD was acquired by Oklahoma Communications, Inc., and became a Mutual Broadcasting System network affiliate.

 The station was acquired by Norman Broadcasting in 1981.
-It switched its call sign to WWLS.
-It is unusual for stations in Oklahoma to have call letters beginning with a "W", as nearly all start with a "K." Because the station traces its history back to 1922, when Oklahoma was in W territory, the station was granted new call letters beginning with a W from the Federal Communications Commission.
+It switched its call sign to WWLS, named after Norman Broadcasting's owner, Larry Steckline.
+It is unusual for stations in Oklahoma to have call letters beginning with a "W", as nearly all start with a "K." However, since the station traces its history back to 1922, when Oklahoma was in W territory, the station was granted new call letters beginning with a W from the Federal Communications Commission.